 I interviewed Rob Kosberg on the Morning Upgrade Podcast, and he talked about the framework he follows for his life.
 It got me thinking about the very similar framework I have for my own life and that I should share it here…so I wanted to do a quick blog to touch on the different elements included in hopes that you will be inspired to create your own life framework.

-In a nutshell, when I think about going through life, to me, the whole goal is to be fulfilled and to create impact.
+In a nutshell, when I think about going through life, to me, the whole goal is to be fulfilled and to create an impact.

-The different components of Rob’s framework all started with “F” so we’ll stick with that because it’s easy to remember and it’s catchy.
+The different goal-setting components of Rob’s framework all started with “F” so we’ll stick with that because it’s easy to remember and it’s catchy.
 My goal with this blog post is to inspire you to create your own life framework.

 1. Fitness

+The first of the five F’s is Fitness.
 Nothing in life matters if you don’t have your health.
 I was reminded of this fact when I pulled my back recently while changing a flat tire.
-For a solid week I was in pain and unable to do my normal routines.
+For a solid week, I was in pain and unable to do my normal routines.
 And what I was able to do took me a lot longer.
-It reminded me that if you don’t have your health, you don’t have anything.
+It reminded me that if you don’t have your health, you don’t have anything.Â

-I’ve made fitness a part of my morning routine, and throughout my day.
+I’ve made fitness a part of my morning routine and throughout my day.
 It’s important to me to exercise and move as much as I can every day.
-Also, good nutrition is key because it gives your body the building blocks it needs to be healthy.
+Taking care of my body helps me take care of my mental health, which helps me in my professional life, and in my personal life.
+Also, good nutrition is key because it gives your body the building blocks it needs to be healthy.Â

 2. Family and Friends

+Family and Friends is the second of my five F’s.
 I talk a lot on this blog about the importance of relationships.
 Relationships are the ultimate reason we do most of what we do in life.
 The most important relationships we have in life are with our family and friends.
 Creating experiences with them and spending time with them will lead to a happier life.
-Personally, I feel happiest when I’ve had a weekend, or week, with my family or friends.
+Personally, I feel happiest when I’ve had a weekend or week with my family or friends.Â

 For example, going on the road trip checked all the boxes on this because I was able to have new experiences with the people I love.
 It was very fulfilling for me, my wife, and our girls.

-As a slightly introverted and awkward person, I have to make a conscious effort to be intentional with my relationships, and in reaching out to family and friends.
+As a slightly introverted and awkward person, I have to make a conscious effort to be intentional with my relationships, such as the ones in my professional life, and in reaching out to family and friends.
 It’s important to create a life where you won’t be alone in the end.
-I know it takes work and time, but it’s worth it.
+I know it takes work and time, but it’s worth it.Â

 3. Faith

-This one was a little hard to write because I’m sure most people think faith is going to church and I don’t go to church.
+Faith is the third of the five F’s.
+This one was a little hard to write because I’m sure most people think faith is going to church, and I don’t go to church.
 My background in faith is Catholicism, but I’m not a practicing Catholic.
-I believe in God, and I consider myself to be a spiritual person, so I make it a priority to consume spiritual content.
+I believe in God, and I consider myself to be a spiritual person, so I make it a priority to consume spiritual content.Â

 I consider spiritual content to be information that helps you to better understand your mind, feelings, and spirituality to an extent.
 Until the last few years, this wasn’t content that I would typically consume.
-But I have made it a goal and now it has become a priority.
+But I have made it a goal, and now it has become a priority.Â

 Some of the content I’m enjoying most is on optimize.me.
 There’s a lot of quality content on that platform.
 Also, I belong to a faith-based Mastermind, Iron Sharpens Iron, which has helped me to keep spirituality at the forefront of my mind.